Porvarinen/Grove-Remastered/README.md

-Remastered version of boring default GTA V grove street YMAP & XML included
+Remastered version of GTA V grove street
+YMAP & XML included
 -
 YMAP is ready to go for FiveM!